groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 is not available, we have the option to create a package for DSAS from the source code.
 We already have several packages made from source code

 - `_pkg` [Required] - The name of the package, it must be identical to a name of the file minus the `.pkg` extension
 - `_version` [Optional] - The software version number
 -`_uri` [Required] - The address to look for the source software package
-- `_dep` [Optional] - The dependencies necessary for the software as long as it is is installed
+- `_dep` [Optional] - The dependencies necessary for the software if it is installed
 - `_build_dep` [Optional] - The dependencies needed during the software build phase
 - `_pkg_path` [Optional] - Source packages fetched from` _uri` should
 be in this sub-folder.
-If empty or absent, we assume that the build is from from the root of the source package.
+If empty or absent, we assume that the build is from the root of the source package.
 - `_pre_config` [Optional] - Allows a script to be run prior to the configuration
 - `_conf_cmd` [Optional] - The command needed to configure the software, typically `./configure`.
 The order could include options if needed for the build like `./configure --prefix=/usr/ local`.
 - `_make_cmd` [Optional] - The command needed to build the software, typically `make`
 - `_install_cmd` [Optional] - The command needed to install the software.
 It will be installed in a temporary folder.
 It is assumed that the command `_install_cmd` accepts the name of the temporary folder as the last argument.
-The example typical of the `_install_cmd` command is` make install DESTDIR=`
+The example typical of the `_install_cmd` command is `make install DESTDIR=`
 - `_post_build` [Optional] - Allows for a script that is run post build but prior to the packaging of the files
 - `_pkgs` [Optional] - The software could be split into several sub-packages.
 This variable allows the way the split is made to be defined.
 An example could be `main{/usr/local/bin,/usr/local/lib};doc{/usr/local/share/doc}`.
 The package main is defined by `main{...}` and a second package with the extension `-doc` will be created with the files in `/usr/local/doc`
 - `_post_install` [Optional] - Allows for a script which will be executed for the installation of the package.